Door dents

 The most obvious recommendation is to park as far away at the back of the lot as possible.
 That’s certainly not bad advice but unfortunately, it isn’t always enough to keep the weirdos from going out of their way to park near you.

 Most of us car guys/gals are on the same page.
-If you see another vehicle that appears to be cared for very well (especially if the paint is polished up real nice!), chances are, they get it.
+If you see another vehicle that appears to be cared for very well (especially if the paint is polished up really nice!), chances are, they get it.
 They don’t want a door ding any more than you do.
 Parking beside these people is one of the safest options.

 Sometimes giving a 1 spot buffer in between the cars is enough to keep your distance while subliminally messaging other drivers to park somewhere else.